Guide to Web3 and dApp Infrastructure

 SDK

-The Software Development Kit (SDK) in Web3 applications plays a crucial role in simplifying interactions with smart contracts.
+The Software Development Kit (SDK) in Web3 applications is crucial in simplifying interactions with smart contracts.
 It effectively encapsulates the logic needed for reading from and writing to these contracts, focusing primarily on essential business operations.

 This encapsulation significantly streamlines the process for users or client applications, allowing them to conduct complex blockchain transactions more easily through high-level function calls.

-Furthermore, the SDK is designed to integrate seamlessly with popular libraries such as web3.js, ethers.js, and viem.
+The SDK is also designed to integrate seamlessly with popular libraries such as web3.js, ethers.js, and viem.
 These libraries are widely recognized for their efficiency in facilitating interactions with Ethereum Virtual Machine (EVM) blockchains.

-• Web3.js is a versatile Ethereum JavaScript API that facilitates the interaction between web applications and the Ethereum blockchain, enabling developers to create, send, and manage smart contract calls and transactions.
+• Web3.js is a versatile Ethereum JavaScript API that facilitates interaction between web applications and the Ethereum blockchain.
+It enables developers to create, send, and manage smart contract calls and transactions.

 • Ethers.js is a lightweight and modular JavaScript library that aims to provide a complete and compact toolset for interacting with the Ethereum blockchain and its ecosystem.